Thank you for reading our post, please rate this article at the end.

 Vehicle registration is necessary if you plan to bring your RV to Mexico.
 Furthermore, the registration details must match the details of your RV and passport.

-If you borrowed the RV from a friend or family, or the bank financed it, you must have a notarized letter of permission to drive it.
+If you borrowed the RV from a friend or family member, or if it was financed by the bank, you will need a notarized letter of permission to drive it.

 4) Passport